huntermonk/huntermonk.github.io/about.md

 ### I am currently **not** available for engagement.

-I live in Los Angeles, working on Portal at Facebook.
+I live in Austin, working on various crypto projects.

 I previously worked on a contract basis, focusing on Swift iOS development, specializing in Augmented Reality work.
 I've also done a considerable amount of work with video ([static](http://www.zapsapp.com), [3D](http://walk-in.theater), and live).